-Mirova's sustainability analysis approach is based on a qualitative analysis of the environmental, social and governance practices of each company and seeks to capture their overall level of compatibility with the achievement of the UN SDGs.
+Mirova' sustainability impact assessment framework is based on a qualitative analysis of the environmental, social and governance practices of each company and seeks to capture their overall level of compatibility with the achievement of the UN SDGs.
 Several limitations related to the methodology used, as well as more broadly to the quality of the information available on these subjects, can be identified.

-The analysis is largely based on qualitative and quantitative data provided by the companies themselves and is therefore dependent on the quality of this information.
+The analysis is largely based on qualitative and quantitative data provided by the investee companies themselves and is therefore dependent on the quality of this information.
 Although constantly improving, ESG reporting by companies is still very heterogeneous.